sunnydigital/sunnydigital.github.io/content/aboutme/index.md

     <figcaption align="center">Brookfield Place was always so refined</figcaption>
 </figure>

-It was during this time that I found Data Science and enjoyed its multidisciplinary nature, realizing the importance of quantizing a true part of the world.
+It was during this time that I found Data Science and enjoyed its multidisciplinary nature, realizing the importance of quantizing the truth in our world.

-I took two years off working odd jobs here and there, acting as an Analyst at Two Sigma to a consultant at Deloitte.
-These roles (some with a negative reinforcement) only reaffirmed my decision that I wanted something more data-driven.
+I took two years off working odd jobs here and there, from an analyst at Two Sigma to a consultant at Deloitte.
+With these roles (and some potentially negative reinforcement along the way) only reaffirmed my decision that I wanted to pursue something more data-driven.

-I then returned to classes, working part-time as a Data Scientist at NYU Langone, where I processed, pipelined, and used semi/supervised methods to analyze genetic data.
+I then returned to classes, working part-time as a Data Scientist at NYU Langone, where I processed, pipelined, and used semi/supervised methods to analyze genetic data across the cardiovascular and lyphatic systems.

 <figure>
     <img src="images/nyu-langone.jpg" alt="NYU Langone Main Building">
     <figcaption align="center">NYU Langone's Lobby, looking friendly for conversation</figcaption>
 </figure>

 The classes that I took during this time were.. to say excellent would be an understatement.
-They really pushed for a feeling of eased understanding, focused into three things being: *the real world*, *mathematics*, and *code* assisting one another to bring about insights.
-It was also an exteme mix of the visual and the expressive; as I took classes, learned techniques, and was made to understand concepts that allowed computers to (in a way) *perceive* the world as we do, and more importantly for us to interact with such machines.
+They really pushed for a feeling of *natural* understanding, focused into three categories being: *the real world*, *mathematics*, and *code* assisting one another to bring about insights that a normal pen, paper, and brain cannot.
+It was also an exteme mix of the visual and the expressive; as I took classes, learned techniques, and was made to understand concepts that allowed computers to (in a way) *perceive* the world as we do, and more importantly, for us to understand and interact with such machines.

 <figure>
     <img src="images/nyu-cds.jpg" alt="NYU CDS on 5th Ave">